icon-project/icon-project.github.io/docs/create_transaction_signature.md

 ### Null type

-null will be represented as an escaped zero.
+Null will be represented as an escaped zero.

 ```
 \0